On the Chow theory of projectivizations: Main results

-(iv) The requirement $r+2i$ for codimension in (A) is much weaker than the expected one $i(r+1)$ if $i >>1$, which is required by (B).
+\item The requirement $r+2i$ for codimension in (A) is much weaker than the expected one $i(r+1)$ if $i >>1$, which is required by (B).
 On the other hand, (B) only requires very weak regularity conditions on the schemes -- $X$ being Cohen-Macaulay.
-(In fact Cohen-Macaulay condition can be removed, we only need each stratum $X^{\ge i}(\sG) \backslash X^{\ge i+1}(\sG) \subset X$ to be locally complete intersection of expected dimensions.)
+(In fact, the Cohen-Macaulay condition can be dropped, as long as each stratum $X^{\ge i}(\sG) \backslash X^{\ge i+1}(\sG) \subset X$ is a regular immersion of expected dimension.) \end{enumerate} \end{remark}